flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 ```

-## Dependency
+## Dependencies

 - Did you notice `import numpy as np`?
 - Installing python does not install numpy
-  - We install it separately with `pip`
+  - We install numpy separately with `pip`
 - Installation places a bunch of python code in a known directory structure
-- `import` → the interpreter loads that code & makes the functions accessible
+- `import` causes the the interpreter to load that code & make its functions accessible

 ## Versions